COVID-19 Cases in Virginia

 - On March 12, Governor Northam declared a state of emergency in the Commonwealth of Virginia.

-- Governor Ralph Northam issued Executive Order 53 that orders the closure of certain non-essential businesses, bans all gatherings of more than 10 people, and closes all K-12 schools for the remainder of the academic year.
-Governor Northam is also urging all Virginians to avoid non-essential travel outside the home, if and when possible.
+- On March 23, Governor Northam issued Executive Order 53 that orders the closure of certain non-essential businesses, bans all gatherings of more than 10 people, and closes all K-12 schools for the remainder of the academic year.
+Governor Northam also urged all Virginians to avoid non-essential travel outside the home, if and when possible.
 Food establishments are mandated to offer curbside takeout and delivery service only, or close to the public.
-This order goes into effect at 11:59PM on Tuesday, March 24, 2020 and will remain in place until 11:59PM on Thursday, April 23.
+This order went into effect at 11:59PM on Tuesday, March 24, 2020 and will remain in place until 11:59PM on Thursday, April 23.
 The full text of the order can be found here and additional guidance and a Frequently Asked Questions guide can be found here.

 - As of March 31, VDH is reporting widespread community transmission across the state.
 This means that COVID-19 is spreading within communities across Virginia.